manassharma07/crysx_nn/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [] Weights and biases initialization
+- - [] Weights and biases initialization
 - [] More activation functions
     - [] Identity, LeakyReLU, Tanh, etc.
 - [] More loss functions
     - [] categorical cross entropy, and others
+- [] Optimization algorithms apart from Stochastic Gradient Descent, like ADAM, RMSprop, etc.

 See the [open issues](https://github.com/manassharma07/crysx_nn/issues) for a full list of proposed features (and known issues).